-Andes hantavirus outbreak in cruise ship, 21 May 2026
+Andes hantavirus outbreak in cruise ship

 On 2 May 2026, ECDC was notified of a cluster of severe respiratory illness on MV Hondius, a Dutch-flagged cruise ship with passengers and crew from 23 countries, including nine EU/EEA countries.
 The virus has been identified as Andes hantavirus.